BOINC/boinc/README.md

-BOINC is a software platform for "volunteer computing": large-scale distributed computing using volunteered home computers and other resources.
+BOINC is a software platform for "volunteer computing": large-scale distributed high-throughput computing using volunteered home computers and other resources.

-* If you're interested in volunteering computer power, go to the [BOINC web site](https://boinc.berkeley.edu).
+* If you're interested in donating your own computing power, go to the [BOINC web site](https://boinc.berkeley.edu).

 * Learn about [other ways to help](CONTRIBUTING.md)